tkirnbauer/tkirnbauer/content/IRportfolio/_index.md

 view: 2
 ---

-Welcome to my ePortfolio for the Institutional Research Graduate Certification. *This section fullfills the requirements for [the Graduate Certificate in Institutional Research at Indiana University](https://education.indiana.edu/programs/graduate/certificate/institutional-research.html)
+Welcome to my ePortfolio for the [the Graduate Certificate in Institutional Research at Indiana University](https://education.indiana.edu/programs/graduate/certificate/institutional-research.html)

 In this ePortfolio, I will tell you about myself, reflect on the work that I've done related to Institutional Research, and provide a summary of my professional growth.
-Throughout this discussion, I refer to some examples of the work that I've done over the past few years at Indiana University.
+Throughout this discussion, I refer to some examples of the work that I've completed over the past few years at Indiana University.
 You can find a copy of these examples [here](https://kirnbauer.rbind.io/publication/)

 ## Introduction